 Love this sign for your ribbon wands (by Rich Design Co):

 Choose wands in your wedding colors.

 Your ribbon send-off / wedding recessional will look best if the colors coordinate with your decor.
-We found a great source for ribbon wands — The Divinity Braid — which are handmade and can include bells, lace, wide ribbon, narrow ribbon, different color combinations, and more.
+We found a great source for ribbon wands — The Bride’s Made Shop — which are handmade and can include bells, lace, wide ribbon, narrow ribbon, different color combinations, and more.
 In a word, these are totally custom.
 We’ve gathered a few of our favorite color combinations to show as examples below, but this is just a fraction of the wands available in the shop, so be sure to check it out!